fabipy/fabian-lang.com/cv.md

 permalink: /cv/
 ---

-My CV: Page tbd..
+This page is under construction...

-In the meantime find me on [LinkedIn](https://www.linkedin.com/in/fabian-lang-0841ba220/) or [Twitter](https://twitter.com/langfab).
+In the meantime find me on [LinkedIn](https://www.linkedin.com/in/langfab/) or [Twitter](https://twitter.com/langfab).